Tag: Personal Growth

 If so, we should talk.

-This article reveals two sides of “mommy issues” in men and how to mature these insecurities into confidence.
+This article reveals two sides of mother wounds in men and how to mature these insecurities into confidence.

-The video below is longer than usual but goes deeper into what causes mommy wounding in boys and includes some clips of James Bond as an example of what confident behaviors look like.
+The video below is longer than usual but goes deeper into what causes mother wounds in boys.

 YouTube player